Sairajkodilkar/CompressIt/TIMECOMPLEXITY.md

-2. In while loop modified Trie data structure is used whose working is explained in [DATASTRUCTURE.md](./DATASTRUCTURE.md). which takes O(1) time to insert and simultaneouly returns the match status. sinde this operations are done ch time hence time complexity of while loop is O(n)
+2. In while loop modified Trie data structure is used whose working is explained in [DATASTRUCTURE.md](./DATASTRUCTURE.md). which takes O(1) time to insert and simultaneouly returns the match status. sinde this operations are done n time hence time complexity of while loop is O(n)

 3. Hence Total time complexity is O(n) = O(1) + O(n).